0cjs/sedoc/ee/cbm.md

 DIN-6 connector.
 Pins numbered clockwise from 1 o'clock, then pin 6 in middle.
 Devices must provide their own power.
-All signals are true-low, open-collector w/1KΩ pullups in the C64.
+All signals are true-low, open-collector w/pullups in the C64 as below.
+(Schematic on p.13/PDF 17 of the [service manual][c64service].)

 1. `S̅R̅Q̅I̅N̅`: "Service request"; unused on C64, C128 uses for fast xfer clock.
+   3.3 KΩ  pullup.
+Also on cassette port.
+To F̅L̅A̅G̅ (CASS RD) on CIA1.
 2. `GND`
 3. `A̅T̅N̅`: Held low by master when doing transfer setup.
+   1KΩ pullup.
+Also on user port.
+Output via CIA2 PA3 and inverting buffer.
 4. `C̅L̅K̅`: Serial clock in/out.
+   1KΩ pullup.
+Output from CIA2 PA4 (CLK OUT) via inverting buffer, and input to CIA2 PA6 (CLK).
 5. `D̅A̅T̅A̅`:  Serial data in/out.
+   1KΩ pullup.
+Output from CIA2 PA5 (DATA OUT) via inverting buffer and input to CIA2 PA7 (DATA).
-6. `R̅E̅S̅E̅T̅`: Resets peripherals and also older C64s.
+6. `R̅E̅S̅E̅T̅`: Resets peripherals on bus; also computer on older C64s.

 ### Protocol Overview